 Refunds, less a $10.00 administration fee, will be sent out after February, 2014.
 All applicants NOT selected (or those who choose not to participate) will receive refunds.

-You can download the contestant application by downloading the PDF here >
+You can download the contestant application by clicking here >

 Prizes will be determined by January 1, 2014.